 Being pregnant doesn’t mean you have to give up your workouts.
 In fact, with your doctor’s approval (of course!) working out during your pregnancy can have great physical, mental and emotional benefits.
-Check out our top prenatal workouts in NYC to keep you moving throughout your pregnancy.
+Check out our top prenatal workouts in NYC, including prenatal yoga, prenatal pilates, prenatal swimming and more.
 Added plus?
-You can do all of these classes post-baby as well to keep your workout streak going strong. (or head on over to our roundup of New York City gyms with childcare!)
+You can do all of these classes post-baby as well to keep your workout streak going strong.
+(Or, head on over to our roundup of New York City gyms with childcare.)
 Scroll down to see our favorites!

 Fit Pregnancy Club (FPC)